Analysing Opportunity Cost of Care Work using Mixed Effects Random Forests under Aggregated Auxiliary Data: Uncertainty Estimation

 \section{Uncertainty Estimation}

-The area-wise MSE is a conventional measure for SAE to assess the uncertainty of provided point estimates.
+The area-wise MSE is a conventional measure to assess the uncertainty of provided point estimates.
 While the quantification of uncertainty is essential for determining the quality of area-level estimates, its calculation remains a challenging task.
-For instance, even for the BHF model with block diagonal covariance matrices, the exact MSE cannot be analytically derived with estimated variance components \citep{Prasad_Rao1990, Datta_Lahiri2000, Gonzalez_etal2008, Rao_Molina2015}.
+An analytical approximation, as for the BHF model \citep{Prasad_Rao1990, Datta_Lahiri2000}, is not trivial due to the non-linearity of the RF.
 Thus, the estimation of uncertainty by elaborate bootstrap-schemes is an established alternative \citep{Hall_Maiti2006, Gonzalez_etal2008, Chambers_Chandra2013}.

-General statistical results concerning the inference of area-level indicators from MERFs in SAE are rare, especially in comparison to the existing theory of inference using LMMs.
-Although the theoretical background for predictions from RFs grows \citep{Sexton_Laake2009, wager_etal2014, Wager_Athey2018, Athey_etal2019, Zhang2019}, existing research mainly aims to quantify the uncertainty of individual predictions.
-From a survey perspective, \citet{Dagdougetal2020} recently analyse theoretical properties of RF in the context of complex survey data.
-The extension of these results for partly-analytical uncertainty measures in the context of dependent data structures and towards area-level indicators is non trivial and a conducive topic for theoretical SAE.

-In this paper, we propose a non-parametric bootstrap for finite populations estimating the MSE of the introduced area-level estimator under limited aggregate information defined by Equation (\ref{MERFagg}).
-Essentially, we aim to find a solution to two problems simultaneously: Firstly, we need to flexibly capture the dependence-structure of the data and uncertainty introduced by the estimation of Model (\ref{mod1}).
-Secondly, we face problems in simulating a full bootstrap population in the presence of aggregated census-level data.
+In this paper, we propose a non-parametric bootstrap for finite populations estimating the MSE of the introduced area-level estimator under limited auxiliary information defined by Equation (\ref{MERFagg}).
+Essentially, we aim to find a solution to two problems simultaneously: Firstly, we need to capture the dependence-structure of the data and uncertainty introduced by the estimation of Model (\ref{mod1}).
+Secondly, we face problems in simulating a full bootstrap population in the presence of aggregated auxiliary information from census data.